Skill-based volunteering creates a personal connection for your employees to your company’s purpose.

-The more hands-on the experience, the better.
-A meaningful skill-based volunteer opportunity will engage all levels of staff, including the CEO, and get them working toward the same immediate and long-term goals.
-These programs help employees feel that their social values align with their employer’s, and that the work they do is purpose-driven.
-Ideally, they gain a sense that their contribution is not just to the overall success of the company, but also a charitable cause that matters to them.
-In many cases, you may be introducing your team member to nonprofit work they may were not previously familiar with, raising awareness for the organization or cause.
+A meaningful skill-based volunteer opportunity can engage all levels of staff, including the CEO, and have them working toward the same immediate and long-term goals.
+These programs help employees see that their social values align with their employer’s and that the work they do is purpose-driven.
+They gain a sense that their contribution goes beyond the overall success of the company – and can make a difference for an important cause.

-Skill-based volunteer opportunities improve employee skills and present growth opportunities.
+Skill-based volunteering improves employee skills and presents them with growth opportunities.

-These programs provide opportunities for your employees to take their skills to another level and apply them to new industries.
-As their skills strengthen, your company becomes stronger.
-Leadership, collaboration, communication, problem-solving, and self-awareness are all skills you can foster in your company’s team while doing social good at the same time.
+When your employees participate in skill-based volunteering they can develop and strengthen their skills.
+As their skills expand and strengthen, your company becomes stronger.
+Leadership, collaboration, communication, problem-solving, and self-confidence are all skills you can foster in your company’s team while you do social good at the same time.

 It’s been proven: company-sponsored volunteerism boosts employee engagement, which is good for everyone.
-(A recent Gallup report showed that organizations with high employee engagement have 3.9 times the growth rate for earnings per share than other companies with lower engagement in the same industry.)
-When you create a workplace that helps employees find pride in both the company they work for and the work they do…those employees stick around.
+(Gallup report shows that organizations with high employee engagement have 3.9 times the growth rate for earnings per share than other companies with lower engagement in the same industry.)
+When you create a workplace where employees find pride in both the company they work for and the work they do…those employees stick around.
 Providing corporate volunteer opportunities also makes your company more attractive to the candidates you want on your staff.
-This sense of purpose-driven work boosts productivity and higher workplace morale.
+A culture of purpose-driven work boosts productivity and workplace morale.

-Skill-based volunteer opportunities can instill and reinforce your company values.
+Skill-based volunteer opportunities reinforce your company values with your customer base.

 SEE OUR AWARD-WINNING CASE STUDY